 Internship Details

-Internship Opportunities: 3 – 4 undergraduate students
+Internship Opportunities: 4 (undergraduate students)

-Dates: 8 weeks, between June and August
+Dates: 8 weeks, between late June and August

 Location: Jakarta, Indonesia